PacoVu/havenondemand-android/README.md

             JSONObject mainObject = new JSONObject(response);
             if (!mainObject.isNull("jobID")) {
                 jobID = mainObject.getString("jobID");
-                iodClient.GetJobResult(jobID);
+                hodClient.GetJobResult(jobID);
             }
         } catch (Exception ex) { }
     }

 ----
 ## API callback functions
-In your class, you will need to inherit the IIODClientCallback interface and implement callback functions to receive responses from the server
+In your class, you will need to inherit the IHODClientCallback interface and implement callback functions to receive responses from the server

-    public class MyClass implements IIODClientCallback {
+    public class MyClass implements IHODClientCallback {

         @Override
         public void requestCompletedWithJobID(String response) {}